opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

 Name | Description
 :--- | :---
-pemkey\_filepath | Absolute path to the file containing the private key of your certificate. pemkey\_content | The content of the private key of your certificate.
-Cannot be used when `pemkey\_filepath` is set. pemkey\_password | The password of your private key, if any. pemcert_filepath | Absolute path to the the client certificate. pemcert_content | The content of the client certificate.
+`pemkey_filepath` | Absolute path to the file containing the private key of your certificate.
+`pemkey_content` | The content of the private key of your certificate.
+Cannot be used when `pemkey_filepath` is set.
+`pemkey_password` | The password of your private key, if any.
+`pemcert_filepath` | Absolute path to the client certificate.
+`pemcert_content` | The content of the client certificate.
 Cannot be used when `pemcert_filepath` is set.

 ### Enabled ciphers and protocols

 You can limit the allowed ciphers and TLS protocols for the LDAP connection.
-For example, you can only allow strong ciphers and limit the TLS versions to the most recent ones:
+For example, you can allow only strong ciphers and limit the TLS versions to the most recent ones:

 ```yml
 ldap: